-• Additional assessments: So that we can test whether our new method works, patients on the trial will undertake some extra assessments.
+Additional assessments: So that we can test whether our new method works, patients on the trial will undertake some extra assessments.
 These include a simple test of grip strength by using a hand held pressure monitor; a test of arm and leg strength, ability to stand and step and mobility and walking tests.
 There will also be quality of life and health questionnaires.

 There was a 50/50 chance of being allocated to either group.
-Neither you nor your doctor can decide which.
+Neither you nor their doctor can decide which.
 No samples of blood are required for this research study.

-In the hospital ward: When you have been discharged to a normal hospital ward, you won't receive any extra physiotherapy.
-Just before you go home, you will be tested again for muscle strength and mobility, including how far you can walk in 6 minutes.
+In the hospital ward: When your friend/ relative has been discharged to a normal hospital ward, they won't receive any extra physiotherapy.
+Just before they go home, they will be tested again for muscle strength and mobility, including how far they can walk in 6 minutes.
 These tests will be supervised by a trained and experienced physiotherapist

-Following discharge from hospital: Regardless of which group you were allocated to, after going home, you should follow the advice given to you by your doctors and physiotherapists.
+Following discharge from hospital: Regardless of which group your friend/ relative was allocated to, after going home, they should follow the advice given to them by their doctors and physiotherapists.
 We have designed our study so that this will not affect our results.

-You will be contacted by one of the critical care research team 3 months after you have been discharged home.
-We will arrange to see you for approximately one hour.
-During this visit we will test your walking speed, strength and agility.
-We will also ask for some questionnaires to be completed, which will assess how you feel about your quality of life and recovery.
+They will be contacted by one of the critical care research team 3 months after they have been discharged home.
+We will arrange to see them for approximately one hour.
+During this visit we will test their walking speed, strength and agility.
+We will also ask for some questionnaires to be completed, which will assess how they feel about their quality of life and recovery.

-The researchers would also like to have access to your medical record to obtain information relevant to the study.
+The researchers would also like to have access to your relative or friend's medical record to obtain information relevant to the study.
 This information would be anonymised and kept confidential.